North-South Line train delay: Rush-hour commuters affected due to signalling fault

 SINGAPORE: Commuters travelling along the North-South MRT line were hit by delays during the evening peak period on Thursday (Aug 17), caused by a fault in the network's new signalling system.

+It took about two hours before train services went back to normal.

-A team of engineers was working to rectify the fault, transport operator SMRT said, as it asked commuters to use other MRT lines or make alternative transport arrangements.
+Transport operator SMRT had asked commuters to use other MRT lines or make alternative transport arrangements, even as a team of engineers worked to rectify the fault.

 "We are sorry that commuters’ evening journeys have been affected," it added.